Christian Charles Nielsen: Murders

 On September 1, 2006, Nielsen invited James Whitehurst, 50, to fish with him in Upton, the neighboring town.
-Whitehurst, a native of Arkansas, had been temporarily living at the Inn and working as a handyman for the owner.
+Whitehurst, a native of Batesville, Arkansas, had been temporarily living at the Inn and working as a handyman for the owner.
 After Whitehurst accepted the offer, the two went to a local Subway restaurant for lunch.
 After they finished eating their sandwiches, they went to a wooded area of Upton that was about 15 miles away from the Black Bear inn.
 Nielsen proceeded to shoot Whitehurst multiple times in the head, killing him.
 He then left Whitehurst's corpse there to go to his job.
 The next day, Nielsen returned to Upton to dig a grave.
 However, he instead decided to burn Whitehurst's body with gasoline.

 The following morning, Nielsen murdered Julie Bullard, the owner of the inn, because he suspected that she would be suspicious of Whitehurst's disappearance.
 Nielsen broke down her bedroom door as she slept and fatally shot her three times in the head, chest, and back.
 After killing her, he dragged her body into the nearby woods, cut it in half with an axe and a hacksaw, and wrapped her body with a tarp before leaving for his job.

 On September 4, 2006, Nielsen went to his father's house to borrow a chainsaw.
 When he returned to the inn, where Julie Bullard's daughter, 30-year-old Selby Bullard, and her friend, Cindy Beatson, showed up unexpectedly for Labor Day.
 Fearing that Bullard would wonder about her mother's whereabouts, he shot both guests in the head.
 Afterwards, he dragged both bodies outside and dismembered them with the chainsaw and hacksaw.
 He also cut off their fingers and removed their rings, placing them in his duffel bag.